eric-geppert/expressApp/readme.md

 futrue todos:

+- update description on homepage to explain what the site is/can do
+- add check for if date already exists in weight tracker, send alert if so
+- add ability to remove weight PRs
 - clean up labels on dashboard, add in anything else?
 - add the users workout plan to their profile page
-- add ability to remove weight PRs
 - look into auto refresh when user unsubscribes. should be able to send another get req to stripe and change it's state.
 - add the ability to change workout plans
 - add ability to push all workout's back a day